 How to Set Up ExpressVPN on a Mac

-- Method #1: Install ExpressVPN's Native macOS Application
+- Method #1: Download ExpressVPN's Native App for Mac

-- Method #2: Set Up ExpressVPN Manually via L2TP/IPsec
+- Method #2: Set Up ExpressVPN Manually via OpenVPN

 Let's show you how to install ExpressVPN's application on your Mac, giving you access to all the features this VPN offers.
 Go through the following steps:

-1. Sign up for ExpressVPN using your computer and any Web browser.
+1. Sign up for ExpressVPN using your Mac and any Web browser.

 2. Once you subscribe, click "My Account" using the top-placed main menu on ExpressVPN's site.
 Provide your credentials and access your ExpressVPN account dashboard.

-3. Once you get to your online dashboard, click "Download for Mac."
-ExpressVPN's installation file will now download to your computer.
+3. Once you reach your dashboard, click "Download for Mac."
+You'll now download ExpressVPN on your Mac as a single installation file.

 5. Go ahead and open ExpressVPN (it can be found in the "Applications" folder).

-8. To disconnect and end your VPN connection, click on the ON/OFF button again.
+8. To disconnect and end your VPN connection, click the ON/OFF button again.